TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 3. Now that you have some practice and context for TDD, [this section](https://jestjs.io/docs/setup-teardown) of the Jest docs will probably make good sense to you.
 4. Jest includes some _really_ handy mocking functions.
 Read about them in the [official docs](https://jestjs.io/docs/mock-functions).
 5. Watch [this amazing video](https://www.youtube.com/watch?v=URSWYvyc42M) that covers _what_ to test in your codebase.
 The video is specifically about testing the Ruby language, but that doesn't matter _at all_.
 The concepts here ring true in any language, and luckily Ruby is a clear enough language that you will be able to follow along just fine.
-6. And finally, if you wish, you can add Jest to your webpack setup.
-Read about that process [here](https://jestjs.io/docs/webpack).
 </div>

 ### Knowledge check